 F1 Essential Gear

 Normally at the F1 you expect to see a sea of flags from all the nations of the world.
 But where do you buy the flags?
 Unless you want to support Ferarri and be Italian for the day, you may have trouble at the track.
-Head to the corner of Henan Zhong Lu and Guangdong Lu (near the Westin) where you’ll find the best flag shop in Shanghai.
+Head to Fuzhou Lu (between Henan Zhong Lu and Zhejiang Lu, near the Westin), where you’ll find some of the best flag shops in Shanghai.

 Horns and Face Paint